 What is the San Francisco Sightseeing Pass?

 The San Francisco Sightseeing pass is an attraction pass to help reduce the cost of seeing paid attractions in the city.
-It is a Digital Pass meaning you will be Emailed a QR Code and can print this out or use directly from your mobile and scan this code to gain entry to the attractions.
+It is a Digital Pass meaning you will be Emailed a QR Code and can print this out or use it directly from your mobile and scan this code to gain entry to the attractions.
 The Pass has a large number of Purchase options that fit into two types.

 - 2 Attractions – $64 Adult $40 Child